manikhandan-hub/EMPLOYEES-DATA-ANALYSIS/README.md

  - Human Resources - 4.27%
  ### Salary Hike And Job Satisfaction
 -In an organisation the important thing is increasing the salary according to the experiance and Performance.
-- We can job satisfaction points also it indicates employees feedback about -
+- We have job satisfaction points also it indicates employees feedback about -